 The presence of diverticula is known as diverticulosis (die-vur-tik-yoo-LOE-sis).
 When one or more of the pouches become inflamed or infected.
 That condition is known as diverticulitis (die-vur-tik-yoo-LIE-tis).
 Diverticulitis can cause severe abdominal pain, fever, nausea and a marked change in your bowel habits.

 Mild diverticulitis can be treated with rest, changes in your diet and antibiotics.
 Severe or recurring diverticulitis may require surgery.

 The signs and symptoms of diverticulitis include:

 - Pain, which may be constant and persist for several days.
-Pain is usually felt in the lower left side of the abdomen is the usual site of the pain.
+The lower left side of the abdomen is the usual site of the pain.
 Sometimes, however, the right side of the abdomen is more painful, especially in people of Asian descent.